 The direct and indirect effects of urbanization level (URB) were 0.142 and -0.669, respectively, which passed the significance test.
 The different sign of regression coefficient indicates that the improvement of local urbanization level will increase the level of green technology innovation, and the improvement of neighboring urbanization level will decrease the level of green technology innovation.
-First of all, the increase of urban construction land will bring more challenges to the ecological environment, and cities will increase their local investment in green technology innovation whether for their own development or due to environmental requirements, thus promoting their development.
+First, the increase of urban construction land will bring more challenges to the ecological environment, and cities will increase their local investment in green technology innovation whether for their own development or due to environmental requirements, thus promoting their development.
 However, the effect of the improvement of the level of urbanization in other places is to inhibit the local green technology innovation, which may be attributed to the management idea that each region is limited to "one mu and three points of land" after being divided according to the norms of administrative regions.

 The direct effect and indirect effect of the percentage of loan balance to GDP (PLB) are 0.681 and 0.671, respectively, which pass the significance test of 99% and 90% respectively, both of which show the positive impact of the percentage of loan balance to GDP on green technology innovation.
 This is as expected, showing the importance of social funding activity for green technology innovation.
 The situation is different when looking at capital activity from the perspective of urban residents.
 The direct effect and indirect effect of the YSB are different, with a value of 0.862 and -0.967, and pass the significance test of 99% and 95% respectively.
-This means that the savings balance of local urban and rural residents at the end of the year promotes the local green technology innovation.
-This may be because the inflow of foreign savings mostly flows into the local capital are hindered in seeking external financial support, thus producing inhibitive effect.
+This means that the savings balance of local urban and rural residents at the end of the year promotes the local green technology innovation, but the savings balance of rural and urban residents in other places inhibits the local green technology innovation.
+This may be because the inflow of foreign savings mostly flows into the local innovation and development process, and enterprises with insufficient access to local capital are hindered in seeking external financial support, thus producing inhibitive effect.